Native American identity in the United States: Self-identification

-Garroutte identifies some practical problems with self-identification as a policy, quoting the struggles of Indian service providers who deal with many people who claim ancestors, some steps removed, who were Indian.
-She quotes a social worker, "Hell, if all that was real, there are more Cherokees in the world than there are Chinese."
-She writes that in self-identification, privileging an individual's claim over tribes' right to define citizenship can be a threat to tribal sovereignty.
+Garroutte says there are some practical problems with self-identification as a policy.
+She refers to the struggles of Indian service providers who deal with many people who claim Indian ancestors, some steps removed, which may strain or divert resources.
+She also writes that by privileging an individual's claim over a tribe's right to define its own citizenship, self-identification can be a threat to tribal sovereignty.